Home

 Can you use vitamin C and hyaluronic acid together?

+You can!
 In fact, vitamin C serums work well with hyaluronic acid in promoting skin health.

 Both fight ageing and sun damage in ways that complement each other, with vitamin C products promoting tissue growth, collagen production and healing, while hyaluronic acid encourages the skin to retain moisture, keeping your skin hydrated regardless of your skin type [5].